wasabipesto/beehive/src/wedding/index.md

 - We had a very short, non-religious ceremony.
 I knew religion was very important to my family but a non-religious ceremony was very important to both of us.
 Our preferences significantly outweighed the tradition.
 As for length, we didn't want anything to feel like filler.
 I think this is an objectively good decision since it keeps the focus on the vows.
 - We only had two dances at the reception, and no open dancing.
 I'm sure lots of people would have enjoyed dancing, but it makes me very uncomfortable and I veto'd it.
 (My wife had to fight for the dances that we did have.)
-- Neither of us are huge fans of cake, so we got gelato for dessert.
+- Neither of us is a huge fan of cake, so we got gelato for dessert.
 Cake is traditional but is commonly changed, so it was an easy change to make.
 It was also a huge hit with guests and got us out of the "slicing the cake" tradition.
-- We sat at a long table with our wedding party for the reception instead of our own table.
+- We sat at a long table with our wedding party for the reception instead of at our own table.
 We knew we would be exhausted and would rather listen to our friends talk than chat between ourselves.
 This is technically against tradition, but nobody ever seems to care.

 Other miscellaneous advice: